Afri-Trade-Exchange/afritrade-xchange/README.md

 # 🌍 AfriTradeXchange

+> ⚠️ **BETA NOTICE**: This software is currently in beta and should be considered a Minimum Viable Product (MVP).
+While functional, it may contain bugs and features might change significantly during development.
+Use in production environments is not recommended at this stage.

 ## 📝 Project Overview
 AfriTradeXchange is an innovative web application designed to revolutionize trade customs processes across Africa, reducing wait times and streamlining invoice management for businesses.